web3labs/chainlens-free/README.md

 - [Docker Compose deployment](docker-compose/README.md)
 - [Kubernetes deployment](k8s/README.md)

+Minimum requirements: 8GB RAM, 2 x cpu, At least 20GB disk storage, assuming the blockchain is 15GB or less.

 ## License

 Sirato is free for non-commercial use and evaluation purposes only, for further details refer to the [LICENSE](LICENSE).
 To speak to use about commercial use you can email us via `hi <at> web3labs.com` or submit an enquiry [here](https://pages.web3labs.com/sirato-enterprise).